amccook/python-telegram-starter-bot/README.md

 Record the ngrok url.
 In my example this is `8e4cbaf8.ngrok.io`

+### 2. Modify python-telegram-starter-bot
-2. Using the code from [python-telegram-starter-bot.py](https://github.com/amccook/python-telegram-starter-bot/blob/master/python-telegram-starter-bot.py), provide the required details for HOST and TOKEN.
+Using the code from [python-telegram-starter-bot.py](https://github.com/amccook/python-telegram-starter-bot/blob/master/python-telegram-starter-bot.py), provide the required details for HOST and TOKEN.

 Replace <YOUR NGROK URL> with your ngrok url.
 In my example, this would look like: `HOST = '8e4cbaf8.ngrok.io'`

 Replace <YOUR BOT TOKEN> with your Telegram Bot Token.
 In my example, this would look like: `123456789:AbCd3ef4GH6ijk8lmN5Opq5rSTUvwXYZZZZZ`

-3. Now run your bot.
+### 3. Start your bot
 ```
 # ./python-telegram-starter-bot.py
 ```
+### 4. Telegram
+In telegram start a conversation with your bot.
+From the code, you can see it has a response for /start and /help.

+### 5. Build your bot
+Using this framework, start adding more elif statements to handle different user input!